Sometimes, you need conditional expressions, which provide different values based on whether a specific condition is met. For example, in EX1:

 EX5: EXP1 , EXP2 , EXP3

-According to these explanations, you can guess the meaning of EX6.
-You can use these kinds of conditions for entry points.
+Based on these explanations, you can infer the meaning of EX6.
+You can use such conditions to determine entry points.

 EX6: Spread<12Points , 1 , 0